History of the Detroit Lions: Struggling (1939–1949)

 In 1939, the Lions' first year without their superstar players, they managed a disappointing record of 6–5.
 This season would set the tone for the next decade.
 Before the 1940 season, Richards, then living in Beverly Hills and in poor health, sold the team to Fred L. Mandel Jr., a 31-year-old member of the family that owned the Mandel Brothers Department Store of Chicago.

 The 1940s saw the Lions win only 35 games.
 The low point was when they went 0–11 in 1942, scoring only five touchdowns all season, getting shut out five times, and never scoring more than seven points in a single game.
 With the first overall pick in the 1943 NFL draft, the Lions drafted Frank Sinkwich from Georgia.
 The Lions finished the 1943 season with a 3–6–1 record.
 A notable occurrence during the season happened on November 7 when the Lions and the New York Giants played to a scoreless tie.
-As of 2024, this was the last time an NFL game has ended in a scoreless tie.
+As of 2025, this was the last time an NFL game has ended in a scoreless tie.
 In 1944, Sinkwich won the NFL Most Valuable Player award after leading the Lions from a 1–3–1 start to a 6–3–1 finish.
 It was the team's first winning record since 1939.

 Detroit improved on that record in 1945, finishing 7–3.
 They were second in the Western Division behind the Cleveland Rams.
 The Lions were less successful in the latter half of the decade; in 1946, they only managed one win all year, while in 1947, they won only three games.
 With the sixth overall pick in the 1948 NFL draft, the Lions drafted quarterback Y. A. Tittle.
 However, he never signed with the team, instead joining the Baltimore Colts of the All-America Football Conference.

 On January 15, 1948, the NFL owners unanimously approved the sale of the Lions from Fred J. Mandel to the Detroit Football Company, a seven-person syndicate led by D. Lyle Fife.
 The Lions won only two games that year, but they kept building up their roster by trading quarterback Johnny Rauch's draft rights to the New York Bulldogs in exchange for the draft rights to Doak Walker.
 In 1949, the Lions improved to 4–8, missing the playoffs for a fourteenth consecutive season.
-During the season, team president D. Lyle Fife left his wife of 33 years for his secretary.
-The resulting scandal saw Fife resign and Edwin J. Anderson take over as president.
+That December, team president D. Lyle Fife resigned for "personal reasons" and was succeeded by Edwin J. Anderson.